 Rice University's School of Social Sciences is a vibrant, inclusive community of scholars, students and educators committed to connecting our teaching and research with policy for the betterment of society.
 We are seven departments with one mission: to tackle society's greatest challenges with an unconventional vision toward shaping a future that we can all thrive in, both individually and collectively.

 Social Sciences faculty are finding evidence based strategies and solutions to society's greatest challenges.
 Our faculty understand that their research has the potential to improve the lives of others through partnerships with the government, public schools, and local hospitals.
-Our faculty are creating opportunities for social entrepreneurship where none existed, discovering innovative approaches to reducing discrimination, and designing interventions to encourage educational opportunities for everyone.
 One of the many reasons students choose Rice is because of faculty who take an interest in students and enjoy teaching.
 Nowhere on campus is that more evident than the School of Social Sciences, where our faculty consistently exhibit their student commitment by winning teaching awards and creating a fascinating learning environment that engages students to think critically.